Altinn/altinn-authorization/.github/templates/tilgangsinfo-pnd.md

 ![Detailed view of Awaiting deployment of prod](https://raw.githubusercontent.com/Altinn/altinn-authorization/main/.github/images/awaiting-deploy-prod-detail.png)
 Click on the prod checkbox and then click approve and deploy.
 This will trigger a deployment to production.
 ![Review deployment of prod](https://raw.githubusercontent.com/Altinn/altinn-authorization/main/.github/images/review-deploy-prod.png)
 [^5]: The new components are deployed via github actions.
 For auditlog, a release is scheduled every wednesday.
-Go to https://github.com/Altinn/altinn-auth-audit-log/releases and check if there are any draft release is found.
+Go to [Auditlog Releases] and check if there are any draft release is found.
 ![Releases list](https://raw.githubusercontent.com/Altinn/altinn-authorization/main/.github/images/release-draft.png)
 click on Edit Draft and set the release title as the tag version f.eks in the picture you can see that the tag is 2024.4.3 and the release title therefore should be set as 2024.4.3.
 ![Edit release notes draft](https://raw.githubusercontent.com/Altinn/altinn-authorization/main/.github/images/edit-draft-releasenotes.png)